 Here’s how to customize seamless hand-off with AiMesh:

-- Log in the interface of the primary router, navigate to the Wireless section (under Advanced Settings) then to Professional tab
+- Log in to the primary router’s interface, navigate to the Wireless section (under Advanced Settings), then to the Professional tab.

 - Pick the band you want to customize (2.4GHz or 5GHz).